anniejchu/i2scontroller/README.md

 2. WS (Word Select) -- used to flag Left or Right channel
 3. SD (Serial Data) -- serial data to be communicated

+This is shown in the figure below (Source: Hackaday)
 ![I2S Bus Lines](https://hackaday.com/wp-content/uploads/2019/04/i2s-timing-themed.png)

+### Project Execution
+We chose a .wav recording of Carol of the Bells to transmit.
+Using the Python script '''wav2hex.py''', we first convert .wav file's PCM integer array and sampling frequency (fs) to hex.
+We then load

 ### Hardware
 - Xilinx Vivado
 - MAX98357A I2S AMP BREAKOUT BOARD